List of Upin & Ipin characters: Upin and Ipin

-Upin and Ipin are five-year-old twin brothers who live in a house in Kampung Durian Runtuh with their older sister, Kak Ros, and grandmother, Opah.
+Upin and Ipin (real name Aruffin and Ariffin bin Abdul Salam) are five-year-old twin brothers who live in a house in Kampung Durian Runtuh with their older sister, Kak Ros, and grandmother, Opah.
 They had become orphans, as their parents died during their infancy.
 Upin was born 5 minutes earlier than Ipin, and therefore, he takes his role as Ipin's older brother seriously.
 Upin is smarter in computers and is a little scientist at home.
 Ipin is cuter and funnier than Upin and likes to eat fried chicken.
 Ipin also tends to often repeat one word three times in one sentence, especially "Betul, betul, betul!".
 The twin brothers always act spoiled towards Opah, and like to tease their sister.
-Upin and Ipin went to school at Tadika Mesra.
+Upin and Ipin attended Tadika Mesra.

 Upin and Ipin is depicted as a baby in "Mimpi Terindah" and as an adult in "Upin & Ipin Dah Besar?".
 In the latter and "Tumbuh Rambut", both of the twins seems to have their hair grown up.
 The twin brothers imagined themselves as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
 The twin brothers also imagined themselves as a marine life in "Teroka Lautan" and as a cactus in "Tanya Sama Pokok".
 They are voiced by Nur Fathiah Diaz from seasons 1 to 3 and Asyiela Putri from season 4 onwards.

 To distinguish the twin brothers, Upin has a spiral-shaped hair (his hair style resembles Laa Laa's antenna in Teletubbies) on his head and always wears a yellow tank top with the letter U written on it.
 Meanwhile, Ipin has no hair, also wears a blue tank top with the letter I written on it, and always wears a red cloth around his neck.